NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

     1. Person: You can search for the person who fills this position in this field.
     1. Permissions: This drop down menu lets you choose what permission someone with this role should have in ANET.
 Super Users can assign positions the permissions of an advisor or Super User.
-Admins have the added ability to assign positions administrative permissions.
+Administrators have the added ability to assign positions administrative permissions.
     1. Assigned Position Relationships: You can list which advisees an advisor in this role is responsible for advising.
 If you’re creating a new Afghan principal, you can identify which position is responsible for advising them by searching in this bar and adding that role.